matanmeltz/Laboratory-Course-C-Final-Project/README.md

 # Two-Pass Assembler in C

-This project implements a two-pass assembler for a custom assembly language, developed as part of the "Systems Programming Laboratory in C" course at the Open University.
+This project implements a two-pass assembler for a custom assembly language, developed as part of the "Systems Programming Laboratory in C" course at the Open University of Israel.

 ## 📌 Project Overview